sl-lang/sll/changelog/latest.md

 - Internal function descriptors located in `SLL_ABI_INTERNAL_FUNCTION_TABLE_DESCRIPTOR` are now automatically loaded upon initialization
 - More tests ([#285])
 - New audit event: `clib.library.load.error`
+- Object refernece counter now has to be masked with `SLL_OBJECT_REFERENCE_COUNTER_MASK` upon access
 - Temporary GC roots can now be added by flagging the `fast` argument in `sll_gc_add_root`

 ## Changed